overview/overview-upload-directory/README.md

    2. Note the document set number, in this case 123456
    3. Browse to `https://www.overviewdocs.com/documentsets/[your number here]/api-tokens` and click "Generate token".

-* `SERVER_NAME` is the base URL for the server, which defaults to http://localhost:9000 for use with overview-local
+* `SERVER_NAME` is the base URL for the server, which defaults to http://localhost:9000 for use with [overview-local](https://github.com/overview/overview-local)

-* `-n` means don't skip already uploaded files, if specified
+* `-n` means don't skip previously uploaded files, if specified.
+Files are compared by their hash, meaning that even if you move or rename a file it will not be uploaded again.

 * `file` is the name of a file, or a directory.